moyada/medivh/docs/README.md

 * Check the capacity range of Collection or Map.

-* Throw an exception or return data when validated is failed.
+* Throw an exception or return data when validated is fails.

 ## Requirements